Most sellers have a quota, or a sales performance target, that is set by the sales leaders at their organization.

 100% of Elite and Top Performers meet their sales goals, compared to only half of The Rest.
 At the same time, Elite and Top Performers are also more likely to set challenging targets.
 They’re shooting higher and still achieving.

 It looks like the Pygmalion Effect rings true in sales—the data proves that sellers are compelled to reach higher goals, even if they seem less realistic.
+Read this article for specific goal setting examples.

 So if you’re wondering which sales goal setting philosophy you should use to set seller expectations, consider doing what the Top Performers do and aim high.